zlatkok/swos-port/docs/cpp-style-guide.md

 }
 ```

+## CMake

+Usage of CMake is strictly forbidden.
+For cross-platform build management only alternatives may be used.

 ## Exceptions to the rules

 Use common sense, in cases where strictly following a rule makes your code look bad, exceptions are allowed.